-Gully Creek Trail Loop is a 2.2 mile moderately trafficked loop trail located near Ennice, NC that features a great forest setting and is rated as difficult.
+Gully Creek Trail Loop is a 2.2 mile moderately trafficked loop trail located near Ennice, North Carolina that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking and is accessible from May until October.

 Beautiful stream crossing, worth the trip.
 Wish I had seen the advice on which way to do this trail, it would have been much easier.